City of Broken Hill

 The City of Broken Hill is a local government area in the Far West region of New South Wales, Australia.
 The area contains an isolated mining city, Broken Hill, located in the outback of New South Wales and is surrounded by the Unincorporated Far West Region.
 The city is located adjacent to the Silver City and Barrier Highways and the Broken Hill railway line.

-As of 2021 the mayor of the City of Broken Hill Council is Cr.
-Tom Kennedy, an independent politician.
+As of 2021 the mayor of the City of Broken Hill Council is Tom Kennedy, an independent politician.